northle/docs/src/docs/basics/session.md

 ## Deleting Data

-You can also remove items from the session:
+To remove items from the session, call `delete` method:

 ```ts
 this.session.delete('email');